Release Notes for JMRI 4.1.1 release

 New warnings for this version:

 Decoder definitions that use the "ivariable" form are now deprecated.
 Definitions included with this release have been converted to the new form.
 If you have decoder definitions with the older "ivariable" form, they will no longer validate, but can still be used for the first couple of test releases in this series.
-Please ask on the JMRI users Yahoo group for help converting them, or just drop them and use the current definitions.
+Please ask on the JMRI Users group for help converting them, or just drop them and use the current definitions.

 The OpenLCB 0.6.4 library in this version has a bug in its alias calculations which prevents JMRI from communicating occasionally.
 A patch has been submitted to the OpenLCB group.
 In the meantime, the workaround is to restart JMRI and/or the node and try again; that might allocate different alias values.